Hans Graf von Bülow: Commerce Minister of Prussia

 After leaving the Finance Minister post, Bülow was given the newly created position of Minister of Commerce.
 He became a pioneer in the field of trade and commerce as he led the customs department.
 With the Customs Act of 1818, Bülow led the way to eliminate tariffs within Prussia and impose tariffs on commerce entering the country.
 Despite neighboring countries voicing their opposition and their attempts to have Prussia remove the new policies, they all failed to sway Prussia and eventually this led to the economic supremacy of Prussia.
 The Customs Act of 1818 led the way for later policies that allowed Prussia to grow economically and financially.
 To avoid the high tariffs placed on goods, they joined the Prussian state.
 The addition of territory to the Prussian state made the elimination of customs barriers a powerful factor in Prussian politics.
 Eventually, these policies helped create a unified Germany.

 In 1825, the Commerce Department was dissolved.

 Senior President of Silesia

-In early 1825, he became the Senior President of the Prussian province of Silesia.
+In early 1825, he became the Oberpräsident (senior president) of the Prussian province of Silesia.
 He held the position until 10 July when Friedrich Theodor von Merckel replaced him.